 If your customers and viewers subscribe to your current service or website, for example, with an email, then you need a registration for your video streaming app as well.
 Larger TV services need a fully-fledged secure module for user management.

 Do you need to collect customers’ information?

-Bianor’s custom solutions provide advanced tools for easy discovery of relevant content from the moment the user first interacts with the mobile app.
+Bianor’s custom solutions provide advanced tools for the easy discovery of relevant content from the moment the user first interacts with the mobile app.
 It collects data from multiple sources to build a complete user profile.
-These sources include demographics data and personal interests from Facebook, explicit choice of interests during the onboarding process, behavioral data points like the watched type of content (news, movies, series, clips, live events, etc.), what videos are watched, from which genres, etc. The collected data then is used as input for building personal recommendations lists organized by topics, genres, what other users watched.
+These sources include demographic data and personal interests from Facebook, explicit choice of interests during the onboarding process, behavioral data points like the watched type of content (news, movies, series, clips, live events, etc.), what videos are watched, from which genres, etc. The collected data is then used as input for building personal recommendation lists organized by topics, genres, and what other users watched.

 Look and Feel Preferences

 If there are other similar solutions that have a design you like, it would be good to know.
 If you already have created a design we should apply and stick to, it would be helpful to have a clear vision on User Interface (UI) questions.

 Will you display ads from Ads provider?

 If you plan to display advertisements, for example, services like Google AdWords, this should be considered.

 Bianor provides intuitive three steps Video Playback and Control.
 It is basically push-to-play of any video content available on the platform.
 It is as easy as that: 1.
 Tap on video content, 2.
 Choose a target screen (mobile, TV, or any other capable device), 3.
 The video starts playing in a second.